kasemir/phoebus-doc/source/preferences.rst

    # Package org.phoebus.applications.my_app
    # ---------------------------------------

+   # Note that the above
+   #
+   #    "# Package name.of.your.package"
+   #
+   # is important.
+It is used to format the online help,
+   # and users will need to know the package name to
+   # assemble their settings file.

-   # Explain what this setting means,
+   # Explain what each setting means,
    # what values are allowed etc.
    my_setting=SomeValue

+   # Enable some feature, allowed values are true or false
+   my_other_setting=true

 Load that as the default, then read the ``java.util.prefs.Preferences`` like this::